rye-welz-geselowitz/modularity-demo/README.md

 # Network Modularity Demonstration

 ## Motivation
 A large variety of systems - biological, sociological, technological - can be represented as graphs: nodes representing entities, with connecting edges representing interactions between them.
-To understand the structure of a network, we may want to **detect communities** - clusters of nodes that are densely connected to each other.
-Algorithms such as the [Louvain method]('https://arxiv.org/pdf/0803.0476.pdf') of community detection involve iteratively re-assigning the nodes to communities, while attempting to optimize the quality of each partition.
-That is, at each step, the algorithm asks, “How good is this split?
-How well does it capture the structure of the network?”
-This measure is called **modularity**.
+To understand the structure of a graph or network, we may want to detect communities - clusters of nodes that are densely connected to each other, relative to the rest of the network.
+We can then partition the nodes, assigning each to a community. **Modularity** is a metric reflecting how well a partition of nodes reflects the structure of a network.

-**This repository provides an implementation of the modularity measure** defined by Newman [here]('https://arxiv.org/pdf/1606.02319.pdf') and a **D3 visualization**.
+**This repository provides an implementation of the modularity measure** defined by Newman [here](https://arxiv.org/pdf/1606.02319.pdf) and a **D3 visualization**.

 ## Contents
 This code sample includes:
 * an implementation of a weighted undirected [graph](src/graph.js) interface
 * a [function](src/modularity.js) that evaluates the partition of such a graph
-* a [D3 demo](viz/) - allows user to re-assign nodes in a random visualized network and observe how modularity score changes
+* a [D3 demo](viz/) that allows user to re-assign nodes in a random visualized network and observe how modularity score changes

 ## Try Out The Demo
 * Clone repo